RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 3. Make sure the game selection is set correctly(left-bottem of the app), this should happen automatically unless disabled
 4. Open the HUD Tab
 5. Click DSX
-6. You can alter behaviour for Braking and Acceleration
+6. You can alter behaviour for Braking and Acceleration, the port that is used to connect to DSX should be set to 6969.
+This is not related to what you see in the multi-sim guide.
 7. To activate it read **[The guide for using the HUD Tab](/guide/how-to-use-huds)**